National Payments Corporation of India: National Financial Switch

 Network of shared automated teller machines in India.

 RuPay

 RuPay is a domestic card scheme of India.
 The card has Magnetic stripe (for Backward compatibility) and an EMV chip.
-The RuPay card is now accepted at all ATMs, Point-of-Sale terminals and most online merchants in the country.
+RuPay cards are now accepted at all ATMs, Point-of-Sale terminals and most online merchants in the country.
 More than 300 cooperative banks and Regional Rural Banks (RRBs) in the country have also issued RuPay ATM cards.

 Unified Payments Interface (UPI)

 Unified Payments Interface is a real-time interbank payment system for sending or receiving money.
 It is integrated with more than 358 banks in India.
 Consumers can participate in P2P transfer as long as they both have an account in one of the registered banks.
 To initiate fund transfer, users have to use any UPI supporting Android or iOS app, link their bank accounts and generate BHIM UPI PIN.
 Funds can be transferred via the following methods: